MooersLab/voice-typing-quiz/README.md

 ## Purpose
 Interactive quiz to fresh recall of the commands used in Voice Typing in Google Docs.
+Voice Typing is found under the Tools pulldown menu.

 Recall of these commands fades in several days after first exposure to them.
 The recall decreases more slowly with repeated exposure.
 This quiz supports improving the recall.

+# Content
 The quiz has 92 questions.
 The answers are generally obvious from the question.

 A PDF version of the quiz is provided for those who are unable to run the interactive quiz.

+## Recommeded usage
+Run through questions repeatedly until recall is better than 90 percent and then get back to work.
+One pass may take 10 minutes initially.
+After several passes, you will be able to use Voice Typing in an agile fashion.
+Retaking the every 2-3 days five times were reduce the decay of your recall of the commands.
+Unfortunately, most of us are too busy for such a disciplined approach.

 ## Disclaimer
 This is a programming tool, not an educational tool.